luffy-yu/DSRG-CAFFE-DIGITS-ENV/README.md

 Since without root permission, use conda to install some packages, such as libmatio.

-In order to handle version conflicts between system and conda, like gcc or g++.
+In order to handle version conflicts between system and conda, like gcc or g++, use `source activate/deactivate` or `exit`.

 ### Details